signalogic/SigSRF_SDK/README.md

 **NOTE: As shown above, in the Script/Diagnostic Reports naming convention, XXX can be the version number or date/time stamp which can change with new updates**

 #RAR Packages
-There are seperate RAR packages has been provided for different Operating Systems and thier versions for example,
+There are seperate RAR packages has been provided for different Operating Systems and their versions for example,

 RHEL_7.1 (Red Hat version 7.1)